sharan-monikantan/image-processor/README.md

 The AOI used is the district of Visakhapatnam, Andra Pradesh.
 Shapefile for the AOI is obtained from https://github.com/HindustanTimesLabs/shapefiles.
 A simplified version of the shapefile, generated using ArcGIS Pro, is used to query Copernicus Open Access Hub, as the platform has a limit for the number of vertices the AOI shapefile can have.
+The following shapefiles are included in the repository
+1. Visakhapatnam.shp
+2. Visakhapatnam_Simplified_Polygon.shp

+and are located in `data/aoi/shp`

 ## Setting up